 Dependent care: for students with children, the cost of providing day care for dependents; and

 Study-abroad programs: costs associated with eligible study-abroad programs.

 How Student Loans are Disbursed

-Student loan monies are typically paid by the lender directly to your school.
+Student loan money is typically paid by the lender directly to your school.
 The school keeps only enough money to cover the cost of tuition, and disburses the remainder directly to you.
 The amount you receive is known as your student loan refund.
-Your lender expects that you will spend this refund on education-related expenses, which may fall in to any of the categories described above.
+Your lender expects that you will spend this refund on education-related expenses, which may fall into any of the categories described above.

 What Not to Do

 Do not borrow more money than you actually need.
 Before applying for any student loans, prepare an estimated budget to determine the scope and scale of your likely expenses.
 If you are receiving financial support from family members, use that opportunity to borrow less.
-If you unexpectedly find yourself with extra loan money remaining at the end of the semester, consider repaying it immediately, or pay off other high-interest debt that you may have.
-Whatever you do, remember: every dollar that you borrow must be eventually paid back - with interest!
+If you unexpectedly find yourself with extra loan money remaining at the end of the semester, consider repaying it immediately, or paying off other high-interest debt that you may have.
+Whatever you do, remember: Every dollar that you borrow must be paid back eventually - with interest!